shshetudev/js-testing/README.md

 - Delete todo

 ## Implementing TDD scenario by scenario
-### Scenario-1, We are assuming we might have some apis
+### Scenario-1, We are assuming we might have some apis.
+We write test cases and they will fail.
 -
   ```javascript
     describe('Todos', () => {